-Things to do away from the beach
+Things to do in Mykonos away from the beach

-Read on for our top tips for making the most of your time on the island, and remember to check out the latest deals from the likes of Thomas Cook, which has some fantastic savings on summer holidays to this alluring Greek island.
+Is Mykonos calling you this summer?
+Remember to check out the latest deals from the likes of Olympic Holidays* and TUI*, which has some fantastic savings on summer holidays to this alluring Greek island.

 For the view